Typekit is now Adobe Fonts.

-The InDesign CC 2015 update introduces intuitive OpenType enhancements when working with glyphs.
+The InDesign 2015 update introduces intuitive OpenType enhancements when working with glyphs.

 - Apply alternate glyphs and special characters, such as small caps, fractions, superscript and subscript characters

 - Search for special characters in the Glyphs panel

 Note: See OpenType to learn more about OpenType fonts.

 Select a character in your text to see if alternate glyphs (characters) exist in the OpenType font you wish to use.
 In our example, we used Lust Script, a Typekit font available as part of your Creative Cloud membership.
 See Browse and add fonts from Typekit to learn how to install and use a Typekit font in InDesign.

 A pop-up window appears showing all the alternate characters for the selected glyph.
 Click a glyph in the pop-up window to apply it.